Exemptions – Frequently Asked Questions

-How much does Ramsey County charge to file an application?
+How much does Ramsey County charge to file an exempt application?

-Ramsey County does not charge you anything to file an exemption application.
+Ramsey County does not charge to file an exempt application.

 Can my property lose its exempt status?

 Yes.
-There are four primary ways that your property can lose its exempt status:
+There are four primary ways that your property can lose its exempt status in any given year:

-- If the property is sold to an owner who does not qualify for exemption and/or is not planning to use the property for exempt purposes
+• The property is sold to an owner who does not qualify for a property exemption

-- If the owner of the property loses their status as a “qualifying exempt owner”
+• The property owner loses their status as a “qualifying exempt owner”

-- If the property is leased to a non-qualifying occupant
+• The property is leased to a non-qualifying tenant